Exfoliation – A Guide To AHAs, BHAs, And Enzymes For Youthful, Healthy Skin

 Acids: Work best at low pH to denature the protein between skin cells, loosening their connection.

-Additional benefits
+Additional benefit

 Enzymes have anti-inflammatory properties that soothe the skin, which are beneficial for conditions like redness, inflammation, and possibly rosacea.
-Research indicates enzymes like papain and bromelain have potential anticancer properties due to their ability to break down cell walls.
+Research indicates enzymes like papain and bromelain have promising anticancer properties due to their ability to break down cell walls.

 Speed and results

-Enzymes: Act quickly, making them ideal for consumers seeking instant, visible results.
+Enzymes act quickly, making them ideal for consumers seeking instant, visible results.
 They also offer antioxidant benefits and can be formulated to boost collagen production.

 Acids: Work effectively at low pH but can cause irritation or inflammation in sensitive and darker skin tones if not used properly.